Cray-HPE/docs-csm/10-LIVECD-PREFLIGHT.md

 - CAN DHCP end (i.e. 10.102.9.109)

-## Information Gathering for identifying the first nodes:
+# Manual Step 2:  Information Gathering for identifying the first nodes:

-The information from above should be parsable from a shasta-1.3.X `ncn_metadata.csv`.
-The last columns in that CSV should denote BMCs.

 ### BMCs

 A little script to parse that stuff out is below, but requires some manual intervention.
-You can match this up to the CCD/SHCD.
+Pass in the `ncn_metadata.csv` file to output data for a static file for talking to the BMCs.

+> Note this still allows DNSMasq to assign IPs out of its own pool(s), it just provides hostname
+> resolution.

 ```
 #!/bin/bash